fengyuanchen/cropperjs/README.md

 - Type: `Boolean`
 - Default: `true`

-Enable to move the crop box.
+Enable to move the crop box by dragging.

 ### cropBoxResizable